 Nowhere is this more clear than in affiliate marketing, where industry leaders are busy upgrading their programs to the new ‘Gen 2’ of affiliate marketing.

-Robert Glazer, AP’s founder and managing director, hosted a roundtable at Shop.org on how to transition to a next-generation affiliate program.
+Robert Glazer, Acceleration Partners’ founder and CEO, hosted a roundtable at Shop.org on how to transition to a next-generation affiliate program.
 Companies large and small attended to find out how to get the most out of their affiliate programs.

 The problem for merchants is that many affiliate programs appear to be sources of easy revenue when in fact they are major cost centers full of fraud and off-brand promotion.
 Affiliate programs can deliver incremental and performance-based revenue, but only if merchants upgrade their inefficient Gen 1 programs to Gen 2 programs that emphasize high-quality partners and multi-channel attribution.